HL7/codex-radiation-therapy/input/pagecontent/building_on_mcode.md

 * [mCODE CancerDiseaseStatus]
   * This  profile is the base for the [CodeX RT Radiotherapy Disease Status][CodexRTRadiotherapyDiseaseStatus] profile
   * CodeX RT extends the base profile by adding:
-    * adding a top-level extension to reference a [RadiotherapyVolume]
+    * adding a top-level extension to reference a [CodeX RT Radiotherapy Volume][CodeXRTRadiotherapyVolume]
     * extending the valueCodeableConcept field with a [disease progression qualifier] extension
 * [mCODE RadiotherapyVolume]
   * This profile is the base for the [CodeX RT Radiotherapy Volume][CodexRTRadiotherapyVolume]